-Notes
+Notes:

-- 1. Low-pass LAeq,15min noise level which excludes higher frequencies above the 800 Hz one-third octave band centre frequency. - 2.
-Modifying factor in accordance with Fact sheet C of the NPfI (refer to Section 2.4). - 3.
-For assessment purposes the recorded $L{Amax}$ has been used as a conservative estimate of the $L{A1,1min}$ . - 4.
+- 1. Low-pass L{Aeq,15min} noise level which excludes higher frequencies above the 800 Hz one-third octave band centre frequency. - 2.
+Modifying factor in accordance with Fact sheet C of the NPfI (refer to Section Error!
+Reference source not found.). - 3.
+For assessment purposes the recorded L{Amax} has been used as a conservative estimate of the $L{A1,1min}$. - 4.
 Meteorological data including wind speed, wind direction and stability category (SC) were taken as an average over 15 minutes from MC weather station (refer to Section 3.3). - 5.
-IA = inaudible. - 6.
+Includes a +5 dB adjustment to noise limits due to 'very noise-enhancing' meteorological conditions as per the NMP (refer to Section 2.3). - 6.
+IA = inaudible. - 76.
 N/A = not applicable.